 You don’t need us to tell you that ceramics can instantly freshen up any room in your home while also serving as functional décor.
 (That said, we just did.)
-To help you find your next piece, we combed through the online collections of Black ceramicists, the inventories of home-décor retailers on our (ever-growing) list of Black-owned businesses, and curated Instagram accounts like Black Ceramicists, Pottery for All, and that of artist Chantal Strasburger (where she rounded up her own list of Black ceramicists to support).
+To help you find your next piece, we combed through the online collections of Black ceramicists, the inventories of home-décor retailers on our (ever-growing) list of Black-owned businesses, and curated Instagram accounts like Black Ceramicists, Pottery for All, and that of artist Chantal Strasburger (who rounded up her own list of Black ceramicists to support).
 From minimal vases for your bodega bouquets to handmade trays for displaying knickknacks to cheery mugs that’ll add some joy to your morning coffee (or tea) routine, read on for our favorite ceramic pieces made by Black artisans or sold by Black-owned businesses.
 While expansive, this list is far from complete, and we’ll be updating it as we find more stuff we like.

 Founded by Coy Johnson, the Coy Collection is a small-batch ceramics and jewelry line based in Austin that sells all sorts of pieces, from smiley-face cups to acrylic earrings.
-While its own website is currently sold out of a lot of stuff, you can still get this cheery cup the brand made in a recent collaboration with Free People from that retailer.

 Virginia Felix is a Brooklyn-based ceramicist whose work fuses function and form, like this sculptural lamp supported by two legs that look kind of like a wishbone.
 If you’re looking for something purely decorative, you can also buy just the base for $100 less.

 Yowie also sells this fun tray for tiny trinkets like earrings.
-It’s made with orange-and-yellow tie-dye marble and the design is inspired by 1970s-era backyard pools.
+It’s made with white-and-black tie-dye marble and the design is inspired by 1970s-era backyard pools.
 Each tray is handmade by the Rockaway Beach–based studio Locus of Occult, so no two are exactly alike.